ultimosparc/lfcs_exam/User_and_Group_Management.md

 Für alle Dateien gilt: es existiert mind eine Gruppe, die diese Datei zugeordnet ist.

+Now, you need to create a configuration file to enable your user account to use sudo.
+Typically, this file is created in the /etc/sudoers.d/ directory with the name of the file the same as your username.
+For example, for this demo, let’s say your username is student.
+After doing step 1, you would then create the configuration file for student by doing this:
+# echo "student ALL=(ALL) ALL" > /etc/sudoers.d/student
+Finally, some Linux distributions will complain if you do not also change permissions on the file by doing:
+# chmod 440 /etc/sudoers.d/student

 Die Rechte von Dateien und Verzeichnissen innerhalb des Dateiverzeichniss werden über permission bits gesteuert.
 Man unterscheidet zwischen drei Schichten beim Rechtemanagement: Besitzer, Gruppe, Allgemein.
 In jeder Schicht kann man eine Datei/Verzeichnis lesen, bearbeiten und ausführen.
 Die Steuerung der Rechte erfolgt über den Befehl